Atopsxv/Learn-Tech/README.md

 # Useful-Info

 > [!NOTE]
 Your feedback on improving this repository is highly valuable & Be honest with it!
-This is intended to be an evolving source for tech learning & will be updated regularly.
+This is intended to be an evolving source for tech learning.

 - Enhancing system performance can be achieved by decluttering your system also known as debloating, which involves removing unnecessary apps, folders, & background processors to a point.
 This helps maintain a lightweight & efficient system.